RangerMauve/hyper-sdk/README.md

 ### const SDK = require('dat-sdk/hyperspace')

-Import the SDK contructor using the *hyperspace* backend.
+Import the SDK contructor using the experimental *hyperspace* backend.
 Here, the SDK needs a running hyperspace server.

 When running in NodeJS, this will attempt to connect to a hyperspace server running on the same machine.
 When running in a web browser, this will attempt to connect to a Hyperspace server over Websockets (experimental).